Controllable Mind Visual Diffusion Model: Introduction

 Understanding the cognitive processes that occur in the human brain when observing visual stimuli (e.g., natural images) has long been a primary focus for neuroscientists.
 Both objective visual stimuli and subjective cognitive activities can elicit the transmission of intricate neural signals in the visual cortex of the brain, thus laying the foundation for higher-order cognitive and decision-making processes.
 With the advancement of techniques such as functional magnetic resonance imaging (fMRI), it has become possible to capture real-time brain activity signals with greater accuracy and finer granularity, thereby accelerating the progress of neuroscientific research.
 Deciphering and reconstructing from these intricate signals remain a great challenge to both cognitive neuroscience and downstream applications like Brain-Computer Interfaces (BCI) \cite{nicolas2012brain,milekovic2018stable}.

-Early attempts \cite{van2010efficient, damarla2013decoding, horikawa2017generic, akamatsu2020brain} of analyzing brain activity on visual tasks mainly focus on matching human subjects' brain activity with observed natural images, or reconstructing visual patterns of simple geometric shapes \cite{miyawaki2008visual, schoenmakers2013linear, van2010neural}.
-These explorations demonstrate the feasibility to derive semantic information for perceived images from brain signals, yet they have poor generalization to unseen semantic categories or complicated reconstruction tasks.
+Early attempts \cite{van2010efficient, damarla2013decoding, horikawa2017generic, akamatsu2020brain} at analyzing brain activity on visual tasks mainly focus on matching human subjects' brain activity with observed natural images, or reconstructing visual patterns of simple geometric shapes \cite{miyawaki2008visual, schoenmakers2013linear, van2010neural}.
+These explorations demonstrate the feasibility of deriving semantic information for perceived images from brain signals, yet they have poor generalization to unseen semantic categories or complicated reconstruction tasks.

 Recent studies \cite{beliy2019voxels, gaziv2022self, ozcelik2022reconstruction, chen2022seeing, takagi2022high} have made significant progress in reconstructing visual stimuli from brain signals. \cite{beliy2019voxels, gaziv2022self} can generate images that are similar in shape to the original visual stimuli, but the images suffer from severe distortion and blur issues. \cite{ozcelik2022reconstruction, chen2022seeing, takagi2022high} have employed commonly used generative models, such as Generative Adversarial Networks (GAN) or diffusion models, to generate high-quality RGB images that maintain semantic consistency with the original visual stimuli conditioned on corresponding fMRI signals.
 However, such methods struggle with positional inconsistency, as shown in Fig. \ref{first image}.
 In general, existing methods have not effectively utilized the semantic and spatial features inherent in fMRI signals.